 Isn’t annoying to see that no matter how hard you try to clean the car dashboard, there would always be dust on it?
 Whether you drive around town with your windows up or down, nothing seems to be more prevalent inside the car than the dust in the dashboard area.

 Dashboard dust is pretty much a combination of everything from the inside of the car to the outside.
-Roadway dirt, pollen particles and soot from the air are just a few of the components that make up the annoying dust on your dashboard.
+Roadway dirt, pollen particles, soot from the air and believe it or not, dead skin cells, are just a few of the components that make up the annoying dust on your dashboard.
 Did you know that your car dashboard is electro-statically charged?
 This practically means that it is a giant magnet on wheels that it has become essential for the dust to land there.

 In truth, dashboard dust is like the dust found everywhere inside the car.
 It may not be visible to the naked eye, but the dust that you see on the dashboard is practically the same dust that is stuck between your car seat or the molding of your carpet or in between those car seat covers.
 You just can’t see it that’s why you think it is not there.

 Is it possible to end your dust dashboard problem?